COVID-19 In Connecticut: Rundown Of Overall, New Cases By County, City, Town

-There have been 687 new cases of the novel coronavirus (COVID-19) in Connecticut.
+There have been 455 new cases of the novel coronavirus (COVID-19) in Connecticut, that's about 200 less than just a day ago.

 - Interactive Map : You can get specific rundowns on the number of cases in each town in Connecticut by clicking here and scrolling down to the "Laboratory-Confirmed Cases by Town" map shown in the image above and then scrolling over the outline of the town.